K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

 ![](images_report/visualization-1.png) *Figure 4: Sustainability importance vs. Recycling Frequency*

-Looking at the boxplots if figure 2, it is easy to notice that people who recycle more often consider sustainability more important (having a higher self-rated mean, and narrower range) than those who rarely recycle, which suggests that a person's opinion about sustainability importance influences the recycling frequency.
+Looking at the boxplots if figure 2, it is easy to notice that people who recycle more often consider sustainability more important (having a higher self-rated mean, and narrower range) than those who rarely recycle, which suggests that a person's opinion about sustainability importance influences their recycling frequency.

-Thus, fitting an ordinal regression model considering self-rated importance of sustainability before watching the video, individuals' age and background as predictors:
+Thus, in order to be more confident, we will be fitting an ordinal regression model considering self-rated importance of sustainability before watching the video, individuals' age and background as predictors:

 ``` r
 # Fit a OLR model without interaction